PrefectHQ/legacy-ui/README.md

 $ npm run serve
 ```

-Prefect UI should be available at [localhost:8080](http://localhost:8080); changes to the code in the `src/` directory will result in a hot reload of the application.
+The Prefect UI should be available at [http://localhost:8080](http://localhost:8080); changes to the code in the `src/` directory will result in a hot reload of the application.
 For more information on hot-reloading or the development server, take a look at the [Webpack](https://webpack.js.org/) and [Vue CLI](https://cli.vuejs.org/) documentation.

 ### Testing